vladkinoman/just-my-notes/games/gaming-on-linux/solving-problems-with-games-on-linux.md

 MESA_GL_VERSION_OVERRIDE=4.4 MESA_GLSL_VERSION_OVERRIDE=440 %command%
 ```

+## Half-Life 2/ TF2

+**Issue**.
+TF2: Failed to create decoder for MP3 or, to put it simply, half of the sounds don't work.

+**Solution**.

+> This is a long standing issue between libMiles and selinux which can be worked around by running `setsebool -P selinuxuser_execheap 1`.

+I encountered this issue in Half-Life 2.
+Although, I couldn't run it, because it required putting "-vulkan" in the command line arguments.
+Also, I found other tricks to fix that issue of decoding: [here](https://github.com/ValveSoftware/steam-for-linux/issues/43).

 ## Just in case

 Other problems with enabling a discrete video card: [Elite: Dangerous is using the wrong GPU with Proton](https://www.reddit.com/r/wine_gaming/comments/azyuwz/elite_dangerous_is_using_the_wrong_gpu_with_proton/), [Steam games won't use Dedicated GPU](https://www.reddit.com/r/linux_gaming/comments/iqqqfr/steam_games_wont_use_dedicated_gpu/).